mebeim/aoc/2020/README.md

 After all, we do not really care how cells are arranged.
 The only thing we care about is being able to tell if a given point `(x, y, z)` in space represents a cell that is alive or not.
-In other words, we only want to keep track of the points in space that represent alive cells; we can consider anything else dead.
+In other words, we only want to keep track of the coordinates which represent alive cells, and we can consider anything else dead.

-To do this, we can simply use a `set` of coordinates.
+To do this, we can only need a `set` of coordinates.
 Our initial `grid` represents a small portion of the plane at `z=0`, so for each `(x, y)` we'll add the coordinates `(x, y, 0)` to our set if `grid[x][y]` is alive (`#`).
 I'll use [`enumerate()`][py-builtin-enumerate] to iterate over the grid.